dufferzafar/time-tracker/README.md

 An application to track your activities.

+UPDATE: I don't want to say this, but this REPO is now an abandonware.
+        I figured out that writng code is not always the solution.
+So I now use [Manic Time](www.manictime.com) for all the tracking, it has much more than I actually need but that's the way it is...

 [This](http://blog.stephenwolfram.com/2012/03/the-personal-analytics-of-my-life/) amazing post from [this](http://en.wikipedia.org/wiki/Stephen_wolfram) awesome man is the driving force of this project.

 ## Table of Contents